-The 55th annual Academy of Country Music Awards are coming up on Sept.
-16, 2020 -- about five months later than the show's usual April date due to the novel coronavirus pandemic -- and if you're wondering how the voting process for the ACM Awards works, The Boot has got you covered.
+The 56th annual Academy of Country Music Awards are coming up on April 18, 2021, and if you're wondering how the voting process for the ACM Awards works, The Boot has got you covered.
 From eligibility dates to membership guidelines, to who decides the winners (and losers) of the ACM Awards, it's all right here.

 In 2018, the ACM switched up both the eligibility period and voting timeline for the ACM Awards, to aid in implementing changes that took effect for the 2019 ACM Awards.
 For the 2018 ACM Awards only, submission eligibility dates were Nov.
 24, 2016-Dec.
 31, 2017 -- a longer period of time than usual so that, in 2019, the new eligibility period of Jan.
 1-Dec.
 31 could be put in place.